LilithTundrus/e621-api-wrapper/docs/POSTing-to-e621.md

 ## Notes

+- The e621 API does **NOT** use URL parameters when POSTing like it does for GET requests

 - You **must** provide a meaningful User-Agent to the API or your POST request will be denied

 - Sending POST messages to the e621 varies endpoint to endpoint but you need at provide two **required** properties in your `form` POST object: